 • Part B premiums deducted from Social Security: REIMBURSED (DCH pays the beneficiary directly for the 3 months of Part B premiums)

 This is one of the more subtle aspects of MSP retroactive coverage.
-For a Georgia SLMB beneficiary who applied late and paid 3 months of Part B premiums before approval, DCH reimburses those three months directly, at the standard Part B premium amount for the period.
+For a Georgia SLMB beneficiary who applied late and paid 3 months of Part B premiums before approval, DCH reimburses those three months directly, at the standard 2026 Part B premium of $202.90/month for the period.
+That three-month window is the federal default; a state can shrink or eliminate it for some coverage groups only under a Section 1115 demonstration waiver, so confirm with DFCS how it applies to your case before you count on three months of reimbursement.

 Transitions Between MSP Categories